Regulators suspended plans to cut FHA premiums.

 Small investors are getting a boost from firms using extensive data to help them become owners of rental homes in cities across the country.

 Trump HUD nominee Ben Carson did promise to "not play favorites for anyone."

 Radio show host Hugh Hewitt and Jimmy Pethokoukis, American Enterprise Institute, weigh in on the Trump administration possibly capping mortgage interest deduction.

 Robert Shiller, Yale University, shares his thoughts on the health of the U.S. economy.

 Robert Shiller, Yale University weighs in on how rising rates may impact the housing market.

-CNBC's Diana Olick takes a look at the latest action in the housing market.
+CNBC's Diana Olick breaks down the latest detail on mortgage applications and the housing market.